ramrojdj/ramrojdj/README.md

 I want to use technologies such as REST API, React, and Express to implement additional apps on my homepage.

 ## Contact
-You can visit my profesional  media:
+You can visit my professional media: -linkedIn
--linkedIn

 [DJRR.com]: https://ramrojdj.github.io/ramrojdj/